bifravst/bifravst/docs/devices/TroubleShooting.rst

 A solution is to switch to a SIM card that grants PSM.

 Another solution is to use assisted GPS (A-GPS) to speed up the time to fix.
-Currently there is no support for `A-GPS in Bifravst <https://github.com/bifravst/firmware/issues/8>`_.
+Currently there is no support for `A-GPS in the Asset Tracker Cloud Example. <https://github.com/bifravst/firmware/issues/8>`_.